SAYAN-DAN/C_Language__Collage/readme.md

 18. WAP to display Fibonacci series (i)using recursion, (ii) using iteration
 19. WAP to calculate Factorial of a number (i)using recursion, (ii) using iteration
 20. WAP to calculate GCD of two numbers (i) with recursion (ii) without recursion
+22. ### .
+Create Matrix class using templates.
+Write a menu-driven program to perform following Matrix operations (2-D array implementation)
+   -  Sum
+   -  Difference
+   -  Product
+   -  Transpose

+23. Write a menu-driven program, using user-defined functions to find the area of rectangle, square, circle and triangle by accepting suitable input paramters from user.

+26. WAP to find sum of the following series for n terms: 1 – 2/2! + 3/3!--------- n/n!
+27. WAP to calculate the sum and product of two compatible matrices.